 If the Office of Child Support Services determines that the applicant or recipient failed to provide the information s/he has or can reasonably obtain (or to otherwise cooperate), then OCSS shall determine that the applicant or recipient has failed to make a good faith effort to cooperate.
 OCSS shall notify FIP/MA/CCAP by e-mail and in writing of the failure to cooperate and the grounds therefore, and provide a copy of to the applicant or recipient.
-If subsequent to the issuance of the notice of non-cooperation, the applicant or recipient begins cooperating, OCSS shall promptly issue a notice of cooperation in writing, and by e-mail to FIP/MA/CCAP and provide a copy to the applicant or recipient.
+If subsequent to the issuance of the notice of noncooperation, the applicant or recipient begins cooperating, OCSS shall promptly issue a notice of cooperation in writing, and by e-mail to FIP/MA/CCAP and provide a copy to the applicant or recipient.

-FIP/MA/CCAP shall upon receipt of a determination of noncooperation from OCSS, impose a sanction for non-cooperation in accordance with DHS policy, unless the applicant or recipient establishes good cause.
+FIP/MA/CCAP shall upon receipt of a determination of noncooperation from OCSS, impose a sanction for noncooperation in accordance with DHS policy, unless the applicant or recipient establishes good cause.
 If DHS imposes a sanction for noncooperation, DHS shall provide the applicant or recipient with an opportunity to challenge the imposition of the sanction in accordance with DHS policy.

-0704.25.10 Good Cause
+0704.25.10 Good Cause REV: 10/2006

 An applicant or recipient of FIP/MA/CCAP may claim good cause for refusing to cooperate with the Office of Child Support Services.
 In claiming good cause, the applicant or recipient states that by cooperating with the Office of Child Support Services in the child support enforcement effort s/he would not be acting in the best interest of the child.
-That is, cooperation with OCSS would result in physical or emotional harm to the child or the applicant or recipient.
+That is, cooperation with OCSS would result in physical or emotional harm to the child or the applicant or recipient that would prevent him/her from being able to adequately care for the child.